cryptosnow/MUNCoin-Masternode.v3/README.md

        cd ~/mun

 Make sure all files in Cd Mun are deleted besides "mun.conf" and "masternode.conf"

-       cd mun

        ls -a (will show a list of all files)
        Rm -rf (type each file with a space in between to delete) ls -a again to confirm all that is left

 Should be simular to :